-- The mobile phone must be switched off by the student and then passed to the teacher. - The teacher will take the mobile phone to reception where it will be placed in an envelope and labelled with the student's name and form. - In the first instance the student may collect their phone at the end of the school day. - Names, dates and details will be recorded using the Level 1 record system.
+- The mobile phone must be switched off by the student and then passed to the teacher. - The teacher will take the mobile phone to reception where it will be placed in an envelope and labelled with the student's name and form. - In the first instance the student may collect their phone at the end of the school day. - Names, dates and details will be recorded and passed to the Pastoral Team.
 Any repeat confiscation will be recorded, and further sanctions imposed using the behaviour policy for students not following the school rules.